 Ian was born in Sidmouth, Devon, in 1974.
 He was a keen participant in school choirs and orchestras (as a cellist), and was a longstanding member of Devon Youth Choir and the National Youth Choir of Great Britain.
 Particularly inspiring were cello lessons with Ruth Lass and music lessons at Exeter School with Simon Foxall and Julian Sutton.
 Ian began composing while in his early teens, and some early pieces were performed at school.
 He studied Music at Bristol University (BA, 1st class, 1995; MA in Musicology, 1997), with composition lessons from Adrian Beaumont.
 Ian was an editor on the New Grove Dictionary of Music and Musicians between 1998 and 2000; he taught Music part-time at the University of Liverpool and at Liverpool Hope University between 2000 and 2002.
 In 2019 Ian began as a Composition Tutor at Chetham’s School of Music in Manchester.
 He is a mentor on the Rushworth Young Composer scheme, run by the Royal Liverpool Philharmonic.

-His music has been performed by orchestras including the Royal Liverpool Philharmonic Orchestra, City of Birmingham Symphony Orchestra, Bournemouth Symphony, RTÉ Concert Orchestra, Ulster Orchestra, Orchestra of Scottish Opera, London Mozart Players and Malaysian Philharmonic; and choirs including the BBC Singers, Choir of King’s College Cambridge, Salisbury Cathedral Choir, National Youth Choir of Great Britain, Exmoor Singers of London, Bristol Bach Choir, Liverpool Welsh Choral, Royal Liverpool Philharmonic Choir, Malmesbury Abbey Choir, Elysian Singers and London Oriana Choir and Manchester Chamber Choir; and Brighouse and Rastrick Brass Band.
-Smaller ensembles to have performed his music include Ensemble 10/10 (Shir Ahava, Through the Affrighted Air and Thea Dances), the Acordia Ensemble (Rondo for Three), Mardi Brass (Ultramarine), the Mavron Quartet (A Wailing on the Wind and Dances Overheard), the Brodsky Quartet (Oboe Quintet), the Janus Ensemble (Thea Dances) and the Blaze Ensemble (Thea Dances) and the Fitzwilliam String Quartet (Springhead Echoes and Clarinet Quintet).
+His music has been performed by orchestras including the Royal Liverpool Philharmonic Orchestra, City of Birmingham Symphony Orchestra, Hallé, Bournemouth Symphony, RTÉ Concert Orchestra, Ulster Orchestra, Orchestra of Scottish Opera, London Mozart Players and Malaysian Philharmonic; choirs including the BBC Singers, Choir of King’s College Cambridge, Salisbury Cathedral Choir, National Youth Choir of Great Britain, Exmoor Singers of London, Bristol Bach Choir, Liverpool Welsh Choral, Royal Liverpool Philharmonic Choir, Malmesbury Abbey Choir, Elysian Singers, London Oriana Choir and Manchester Chamber Choir; and Brighouse and Rastrick Brass Band.
+Smaller ensembles to have performed his music include Ensemble 10/10 (Shir Ahava, Through the Affrighted Air and Thea Dances), the Acordia Ensemble (Rondo for Three), Mardi Brass (Ultramarine), the Mavron Quartet (A Wailing on the Wind and Dances Overheard), the Brodsky Quartet (Oboe Quintet), the Janus Ensemble (Thea Dances), the Blaze Ensemble (Thea Dances) and the Fitzwilliam String Quartet (Springhead Echoes and Clarinet Quintet).

 Awards and Professional Recognition